 Focusing on strong CX often results in increased revenue.
 If every element of the client’s journey is easy, then they’re more likely to trust their hard-earned dollars with you.

 For your part, focus on creating an intuitive design that’s easy for customers to use.
 Get feedback from clients and staff on what needs improving.
 For example, is your checkout process as simple as it can be?
 Does the customer know the next step in the buying process when they land on your home page?
-Tweak small things, conduct A/B testing and refine your site until it’s perfected.
+Human-centered design includes tweaking small things, conducting A/B testing and refining your site until it’s perfected.

 5. Increases Client Loyalty